mikey-t/swig/docs/SwigDevNotes.md

     - Set alternate swigfile location
     - Suppress warnings from startup checks (such as for dual typescript/non-typescript swigfile where consumer is doing their own transpilation)
 - Testing
-  - Troubleshoot issue with intermittent deletion failure due to file handle on esbuild.exe within node_modules.
-It's unclear what process is not releasing it's lock on that file fast enough (probably tsx from a previous spawn call?) - it seems to always work on the second try after this error happens.
-I'll need to create a simpler example method that repeats in a loop for greater chance of repro, then perhaps dynamically log process owner in code since it doesn't stick around long enough to check after the fact.
-Might also have something to do with pnpm instead of npm and windows hard links.
   - Add additional tests:
     - Tests that verify various error/warning messages for syntax mismatches
     - Tests that verify exported classes are not considered runnable swig tasks (currently there's a bug causing some project/syntax combos to still do this - add some tests while fixing the bug)